spack/spack/lib/spack/docs/analyze.rst

 Analyzer Metadata
 -----------------

-For all analyzers, we write to an ``analyzers`` folder in your spack ``$HOME`` directory, or the value that you specify in your spack config at ``config:analyzers_dir``.
-We don't want to write to your package install folder in the case that it is read only.
+For all analyzers, we write to an ``analyzers`` folder in ``~/.spack``, or the value that you specify in your spack config at ``config:analyzers_dir``.
 For example, here we see the results of running an analysis on zlib:

 .. code-block:: console

     $ tree ~/.spack/analyzers/
-    /home/vanessa/.spack/analyzers/
     └── linux-ubuntu20.04-skylake
         └── gcc-9.3.0
             └── zlib-1.2.11-sl7m27mzkbejtkrajigj3a3m37ygv4u2
+                ├── environment_variables
+                │   └── spack-analyzer-environment-variables.json
-                ├── spack-analyzer-environment-variables.json
+                ├── install_files
-                ├── spack-analyzer-install-files.json
+                │   └── spack-analyzer-install-files.json
+                └── libabigail
                     └── spack-analyzer-libabigail-libz.so.1.2.11.xml

 This means that you can always find analyzer output in this folder, and it is organized with the same logic as the package install it was run for.
-If you want to customize this top level folder, simply provide the ``--outdir`` argument to ``spack analyze``.
-Note that the organization of the install folders shown above will not be written if you specify a custom directory - it will write to the folder you specify, verbatim.
+If you want to customize this top level folder, simply provide the ``--path`` argument to ``spack analyze``.
+The nested organization will be maintained within your custom root.

 -----------------
 Listing Analyzers